hatcherunh/GeneFamilyAnalysis/README.md

 8. A CSV (comma-separated value) file is written containing the following fields for each family: family identifier, maximum number of amino acid differences from the consensus sequence, dN and dS.
+The file is named *[prefix].csv*, where *[prefix]* is the first argument supplied to the script.
+(Numerous intermediate directories and files are also created, which can be ignored.)

 **Note:** The script *doKaKsAnalysis.sh* is designed to be run with families of size four or bigger.